OlivierGaland/mnemonic-splitter-bip39/README.md

 IMPORTANT : While it is designed to be usable, this software has not been fully tested, consider using it for education purposes until it is seriously audited and tested.
 A bug or a security flaw could compromise your funds.

-This code will split a bip39 (english and 24 word only) passphrase into 2 or more passphrases (24 words).
+This code will split a bip39 (english and 24 word only) mnemonic into 2 or more mnemonics (24 words).

 It is usefull if you don't want to keep the backup in a single location (meaning if compromised you will lost access to your wallet).
-It can also fool anyone trying to get your passphrase by threat as you can give him access to any of those generated passphrases.
+It can also fool anyone trying to get your mnemonic by threat as you can give him access to any of those generated mnemonics.

-Once splitted in N passphrases, you can keep the generated passphrases in different physical locations, finding one generated passphrase won't compromise your wallet.
+Once splitted in N mnemonics, you can destroy the original mnemonic and you can keep the generated mnemonics in different securized physical locations, finding one generated mnemonic won't compromise your wallet.
 You can also fake it is a legit wallet by putting a few $ in crypto inside.

 Two algorithm are supported :